-How Financial Aid Payments are Applied to Your Student Account
+How Financial Aid Payments are applied

-To become enrolled for a term, students are required to satisfy all of their financial obligations to the University.
+To become financially enrolled for a term, students are required to satisfy all of their financial obligations to the University.

-Billing and Registration: The billing statement mailed to students by the Office of Student Accounts will list the charges for tuition, fees, and room and board for students living in campus housing, plus any other amounts owed to the University.
-Some of the financial aid the student is eligible to receive for the academic term may appear as a credit on his/her account if all documents were received by the Office of Financial Aid at least two (2) weeks before the bill was produced.
+Billing and Registration: Some of the financial aid the student is eligible to receive for the academic term may appear as a credit on his/her account if all documents were received by the Office of Financial Aid at least two (2) weeks before the bill was produced.
 For student loans, the amount credited to the account may be less than the amount that appears on the award letter.
 This difference results from the loan origination fees deducted from the loan by the lender.